NEWS

 The pressure seemed to be on for County Chair Jessica Vega Pederson, who went back and forth with Kotek for weeks before the talks became public.
 In a June 18 response to the governor’s letter, Vega Pederson wrote she was committed to the county’s economic health and ready to address some of Preschool for All’s pressing financial issues, including indexing.

-“I am confident that the Board can identify consensus around possible next steps to index the income threshold,” Vega Pederson wrote then.
+“I am confident that the board can identify consensus around possible next steps to index the income threshold,” Vega Pederson wrote then.
 “We know that indexing (and therefore tax relief) in the 2026 tax year would be responsive to our current regional economic landscape.”

-Commissioner Julia Brim-Edwards has led a push on the commission to index the tax to inflation, which would change the thresholds significantly.
+Commissioner Julia Brim-Edwards has led a push on the board to index the tax to inflation, which would change the thresholds significantly.
 The tax currently kicks in as a 1.5% tax on income over $125,000 for single filers or $200,000 for joint filers, and an additional 1.5% on income over $250,000 for single filers or $400,000 for joint filers.

-If indexed to general inflation, county officials determined that in tax year 2026, the tax would kick in as a 1.5% tax on income over $153,000 for single filers or $245,000 for joint filers.
+If the tax were indexed to general inflation, county officials determined it would kick in as a 1.5% tax on income over $153,000 for single filers or $245,000 for joint filers in tax year 2026.
 An additional 1.5% tax would be added to income over $307,000 for single filers, or $491,000 for joint filers.

-Ultimately, Brim-Edwards moved to delay the first reading of her proposal to a later date so there could be a more comprehensive assessment of facts.
+Ultimately, Brim-Edwards moved to delay the first reading of her proposal to a later date so there could be a more comprehensive assessment of the facts.
 She, alongside Vega Pederson and Commissioner Shannon Singleton, voted in favor of that proposal.

 County economist Jeff Renfro previously said any changes that could apply to tax year 2026 would need to be made before Sept.
 1, meaning it’s highly unlikely indexing will be incorporated for the next tax year.